Zjet95/about-me/README.md

 * This segment was pretty challenging but I look forward to continuing to bend my learning curve!
 * Ready and set for tommorrows class!

+### Lab 4 - Pair programming

+* We broke the game into three components, with each game set into separate functions.

+Driver: Jonathan Tsai
+Navigator: Zach Jeter